spark3dp/print-simulator/README.md

     "printer_id": 58
 }
 ```
-The print simulator actively listens for registration events.
-Calling the Printer Register API will cause the Forge server to notify the print simulator that a registration has taken place and a message will appear in the log:
+The Print Simulator actively listens for registration events.
+Calling the POST printers/registration_code endpoint will cause the Forge server to notify the Print Simulator that a registration has taken place and a message will appear in the log:
 ```
 Received message from server:{"registration":"success","type":"primary","printer_id":58,"member_id":20711941}
 ```
 <h4>d.
 Making a health check</h4>
-Once the printer is registered, it will start sending health check messages to the server - the printer simulator is configured to send a message every 60 seconds.
+Once the printer is registered, it will start sending health check messages to the server - the Printer Simulator is configured to send a message every 60 seconds.
 The following message appears in the log:

 ```
 sending health check ping with auth code:WfsVvaD84sN3wQoygfNK-JqmB4pvJko5Mrl2xgUFBzM